-When fishing for largemouth bass in the late afternoon and evening hours, try using your favorite topwater lure or other upper water column lures (click here to buy a good one).
+When fishing for largemouth bass in the late afternoon and evening hours, try using your favorite topwater lure or other upper water column lures.
 You may need to experiment when it comes to retrieval speeds, however, as some largemouth bass may be more interested in slow retrieves over fast ones.

 This is also a great time to just sit in the boat and watch bass moving from one area to another as the light gets dimmer and they start to become more active throughout the shallow areas when looking for food.

 If you are considering night fishing for largemouth bass, you are in luck.
 Largemouth bass are extremely active throughout the nights as long as there is just enough light for them to make out silhouettes of smaller fish they target as food.